-DONALD F. TEXTOR, 72
+DONALD F. TEXTOR, 73

-Director since 2001; 2019 presiding director
+Director since 2001; 2020 presiding director

-Mr. Textor is currently Portfolio Manager of the Dorset Energy Fund, an energy fund which invests primarily in the equity securities of companies in the energy industry.
-Mr. Textor was previously employed by Goldman, Sachs & Co., where he was a partner and managing director until his retirement in March 2001 and where he had 21 years of experience as the firm's senior security analyst for domestic oil and gas exploration and production companies.
+Mr. Textor was previously employed by Goldman, Sachs & Co., where he was a General Partner until his retirement in March 2001 and where he had 21 years of experience as the firm's senior security analyst for domestic oil and gas exploration and production companies.